SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 Add a shared screen to Contents by any of the following methods.

--   Main Menu ?
-Add ?ScreenShare
+-   Main Menu -> Add -> ScreenShare
--   Content Tab (lower right menu) ?
-Add Content ?ScreenShare
+-   Content Tab (lower right menu) -> Add Content -> ScreenShare
--   Right-click within the Content Tab ?
-Add Content ?ScreenShare
+-   Right-click within the Content Tab -> Add Content -> ScreenShare

 Captured videos are streamed via WebRTC.
-For instructions on working with/ video contents, refer to Working with Video Contents.
+For instructions on working with video contents, refer to [Working with Video Contents](#Working\ with\ Video\ Contents).

 The example below shows the screen after adding a shared screen.